Loup-ROM/sailfish-santoni/README.md

 ssh nemo@[Your phone's Wifi IP]
 >enter the password.
 ```
-Or directly in yout phone using the terminal app
+Or directly in your phone using the terminal app
 ```
 devel-su
 >enter the password.